How to increase depth of field on digital camera

 5. Distance from Subject: Increasing the distance between the camera and the subject can help increase depth of field, especially when shooting at wider apertures.

-See also How to get digital camera pictures developed
+See also How to take tracking focus on my sony digital camera

 Using Aperture Settings